Quantum-Projects-RedM/QC-AdvancedTrapper/README.md

 - rsg-trapperplus : https://github.com/Rexshack-RedM/rsg-trapperplus

 # Dependancies
 - rsg-core
-- rsg-menu                --Use my Menu for better look overall : https://github.com/Artmines/rsg-menu
+- rsg-menu  or ox_lib              --Use my Menu for better look overall : https://github.com/Artmines/rsg-menu

 # Installation
 - remove rsg-holding if you have it added